ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/ga4gh-data-model.md

     - a single molecular observation, e.g. a genomic variant observed in the analysis of the DNA from a biosample
 * __callset__
     - the entirety of all variants, observed in a single experiment on a single sample
+    - a _callset_ can be compared to a data column in a __VCF__ variant annotation file
+    - _callset_ has an optional position in the object hierarchy, since _variants_ describe biological observations in a biosample
 * __biosample__
     - a reference to a physical biological specimen on which analyses are performed
 * __individual__